thminggg/banking-server/docs/README.md

-## Backend server of a Banking Web App
+## Banking Web App Server

-This repository is to demonstrate a mock backend server for a banking web application which handles authentication, data retrieval and transactions.
+This repository demonstrates a mock backend server for a banking web application which handles authentication, data retrieval and transactions.

 ## Tech Stack